 How long does it take to walk to Everest Base Camp and what’s the route?

-We’ve mentioned the base trek to Everest Base Camp is an 11-day expedition.
+How long to hike to Everest Base Camp?
+We’ve mentioned the trek to Everest Base Camp is an 11-day expedition.
 That starts with your arrival in Lukla, which normally comes via a short flight from Kathmandu.
 It’s worth remembering, then, that you’re going to need more than 11 days in Nepal to complete it.

 Now let’s unpack that trek day by day.
 In order to get the most out the journey, you’re going to want a reliable company, and a guide who knows their stuff.
 Good guides will avoid doubling back on themselves as much as possible.
 They’ll also know when to trek to avoid the major crowds.
 Here’s an awesome 11-day route from Lukla to Mount Everest which ticks all those boxes: